biodati/studio_help/docs/sections/overview/key_symbols_to_know.md

 ![[save5.jpg]]

-The page with an arrow pointing past the upper right hand corner means "open in a new tab."
+The page with an arrow pointing past the upper right hand corner means "open citation in a new tab."

 ![[save6a.jpg]]

 ![[save7.jpg]]

-The arrowhead pointing left usually found on the top left corner means "back to dashboard."
+The arrowhead pointing left usually found on the top left corner means "back to previous page."

 ![[overview_26.png]]